georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 ```

-The permutation importance feature selection has outlined 58 features.

 ![alt text](/img/posts/fraud_prod/graphs/permutation_importance_2_.png)

-Any feature with a permutation importance amount less than or equal to 0 was removed as it doesn't actually improve the importance of the model.
+Any feature with a permutation importance amount less than 0 was removed as it doesn't actually improve the importance of the model.

-Here are the features:
+Here are the resulting 16 features:

 ![alt text](/img/posts/fraud_prod/ss/perm_features.png)

+I decided to use the Permutation Importance feature selection because, although more computing intensive to calculate, it, unlike the built-in feature importance, is not biased towards high-cardinality categorical variables and is more reliable in its results.

 ## Model Training

-The resulting 16 features were then refitted to the model and the training and test sets updated.
+The resulting Permutation Importance 16 features were then refitted to the model and the training and test sets updated.

 ```
 rf_perm = permutation_importance_summary[permutation_importance_summary['permutation_importance'] >= 0]